 What do you need to get through this safely, sanely, and securely?

 This is where a Certified Divorce Coach becomes a valuable partner in your divorce process.

 Let me start by saying what we are not… we are not therapists and cannot provide legal information.
 States have varying laws regarding Family Law and the divorce process.
 The best advisor for legal advice is a Family Law Attorney right in your area.
 Therapists take a look backwards in your life.
 A divorce coach pivots you forward.

-Divorce Coaching is recognized by the American Bar Association as a form of dispute resolution process.
-The ABA defines divorce coaching as,“a flexible, goal-oriented process designed to support, motivate and guide people going through divorce to help them make the best possible decisions for their future based on their particular interests, needs and concerns”.
+Divorce Coaching is recognized by the American Bar Association as a form of the dispute resolution process.
+The ABA defines divorce coaching as, “a flexible, goal-oriented process designed to support, motivate and guide people going through a divorce to help them make the best possible decisions for their future based on their particular interests, needs and concerns”.

 The benefits of Divorce Coaching are:

 - If you are in the “thinking about divorce” stage, we will get you to where you are clear about your decision.
 You will be supported to create goals and a plan to stay and work it out, or get prepared to go with a detailed plan for how to do that securely and effectively.

 - Once you’ve decided to divorce- you will understand the anatomy of the divorce process and be objectively supported in your decision making to choose the way forward that is best for you: pro-se (doing it yourself), hiring an attorney, mediator and given referrals to trusted divorce professionals.

 - You will be organized.
 There is a lot of confusing and dreadable paperwork.

 - You will actively keep sorting out the emotions, fears and uncertainty and work to feel them and move past them.